anharrington/handsonpython/rstP/float.rst

     2*2.5

 .. [#]
-   Python 3.1 does what you would expect mathematically with an expression like ``(1/2)*6.5``
+   Python 3 does what you would expect mathematically with an expression like ``(1/2)*6.5``

-   *Caution:*  This is not the case in other common languages like Java and C++ (or with versions of Python before 3.0).
+   *Caution:*  This is not the case in other common languages like Java and C++ (or with Python 2).
 They treat the / operation with integers like the current Python //, so the result of the expression above is 0, since ``1//2`` is 0.